ngs-doo/TemplaterExamples/README.md

 [documentation]: https://templater.info/

-# Reporting for JVM and .NET
+# Document generation from templates

 Templater is a **reporting library** which can be **easily integrated into third party apps** as advanced document generation engine.
 It works by binding provided data with specified template.